bakkot/magic-wormhole-npm/README.md

 # magic-wormhole-npm

+[magic-wormhole](https://magic-wormhole.readthedocs.io/en/latest/) is a project to let you send files easily and securely between computers.

-This is an npm package which provides easy access to [magic-wormhole](https://magic-wormhole.readthedocs.io/en/latest/), using binaries from [the Go implementation](https://github.com/psanford/wormhole-william) (wormhole-william).
+This is an npm package which provides easy access to magic-wormhole, using binaries from [the Go implementation](https://github.com/psanford/wormhole-william) (wormhole-william).

-It is UNOFFICIAL: it is not associated with either the main magic-wormhole project nor with wormhole-william.
+This project is UNOFFICIAL: it is not associated with either the main magic-wormhole project or with wormhole-william.

 ## Use

-If you have a recent (≥ 7) version of `npm` installed, you should be able to run `npx magic-wormhole` on any supported platform to run magic-wormhole.
-For example, `npx magic-wormhole send foo.zip` will prepare `foo.zip` to be sent.
-See the [magic-wormhole docs](https://magic-wormhole.readthedocs.io/en/latest/) for more about magic-wormhole.
+Running `npx magic-wormhole send file.zip` will prepare `file.zip` to be sent, and will print a "wormhole code" like `7-crossover-clockwork`.

+Running `npx magic-wormhole recv 7-crossover-clockwork` (using the code printed out by the previous command) on a different computer will then download that file.
+No coordination beyond the code is necessary.

+This requires a recent version (≥ 7) of `npm` to be installed.
+If you don't already have `npm` installed, you will probably find it easier to download a binary from [wormhole-william](https://github.com/psanford/wormhole-william) directly.

+This project can interoperate with magic-wormhole and wormhole-william, so if one computer already has one of those set up, you don't need to use this package on that machine.

 ## Details